 As an English lecturer, students frequently ask me if it is preferable to read fiction books rather than non-fiction.
 At first, I am especially thrilled that my students are interested in reading, but I also find the question to be intriguing, if not baffling: What is behind the idea that reading non-fiction is better than reading fiction?
 And is this necessarily true?

 It seems that there’s a perception that fiction may “merely” be enjoyable, whereas non-fiction can be intellectually stimulating.
 But would being engrossed with a good book actually be better and more important for us to pursue than choosing to read a non-fiction book over literary fiction?

 Well, I’ve found out that reading fiction can also bring a host of advantages to readers.
 Several studies reveal that reading fiction improves empathy and thus makes one more likely to suspend judgement of different values and participate in compassionate behaviour.
-Isn’t that those fairy tales that were read to us when we were young helped us with our concept of what is right and what is wrong?
+Isn’t it true that those fairy tales that were read to us when we were young helped us with our concept of what is right and what is wrong?

-Whether you are a student or otherwise, you will read: be it newspaper, poem, biography, etc. Arguably, curling up with a captivating novel every now and then may not be “practical” in that it will not help us gain “practical knowledge”, but it should remain a part of our lives.
+Whether you are a student or otherwise, you will read: be it a newspaper, poem, biography, etc. Arguably, curling up with a captivating novel every now and then may not be ‘practical’ in that it will not help us gain “practical knowledge”, but it should remain a part of our lives.